 Structured Data and Metadata (Structured data for LLMs & Schema for AI optimization)

-In addition to human-readable structure, embedding machine-readable metadata helps LLMs and search engines accurately interpret and classify your page content.
+In addition to a human-readable structure, embedding machine-readable metadata helps LLMs and search engines accurately interpret and classify your page content.
 Implementing Schema.org structured data is highly recommended as part of “LLM SEO” and GEO.
 Key tactics include:

 - Use schema markup (JSON-LD or HTML microdata): Apply relevant Schema.org types like Article, BlogPosting, HowTo, FAQPage, Product, etc. to your pages.
 This provides explicit context about the content.
 For example, marking up an FAQ list with FAQPage schema signals to AI-driven systems that your page contains question-answer pairs (which they love for Q&A queries).
-Similarly, HowTo schema can delineate step-by-step instructions.
-Growth Kitchen notes that schema is “not technical fluff” but a proven way to make content accessible to machines and improve visibility in AI results.
-Indeed, using FAQ schema has been shown to improve appearance in AI snippets and summaries.
+Similarly, the How To schema can delineate step-by-step instructions.
+Note: Google has reduced the visibility of FAQ rich results and deprecated HowTo rich results in the SERP for most sites.
+Even so, the underlying structure (clear Q&A, clear steps) and the structured data can still help disambiguation and machine parsing.

 Internal Linking and Content Hierarchy (Internal linking for AI SEO & Topical authority for LLMs)